BlossomiShymae/RiotBlossom/README.md

 15. [Appendix](#appendix)

 # Features
-- Asynchronous, immutable record API.
+- Asynchronous, immutable record, no-conversion API
+    - API data comes as is from the source (Data transfer objects)
-- In-memory caching, spread rate limiting, and automatic retrying by default.
+- In-memory caching, spread rate limiting, and automatic retrying out of the box
-- Fluent client builder.
+- Fluent client builder for advanced configuration
-- Extensible HTTP middleware system (can configure or add your own cache, limiter, retryer, etc).
+- A highly configurable HTTP middleware system
+    - Allows implementing your own middleware (choosing database to cache with)
+    - Extensible subsystems (one for Riot API, one for the rest)
-- Reuseable data transfer objects, types, and exceptions.
+- Reuseable data transfer objects, types, and exceptions
-- Common utilities (mappers and converters).
+- Common utilities (mappers and converters)
-- League of Legends API support.
-- Teamfight Tactics API support.
-- DataDragon content support.
+- DataDragon support
-- CommunityDragon content support.
+- CommunityDragon support
-- Love. (੭ु ›ω‹ )੭ु⁾⁾♡
+- Love (੭ु ›ω‹ )੭ु⁾⁾♡

 # Installation
 Install via NuGet, `BlossomiShymae.RiotBlossom`.